deep-spin/UA_COMET/README.md

 `--to_json`: Creates and exports model predictions to a JSON file.
 `--n_refs`: default=1.
 Number of references used during inference.
 `--n_dp_runs`: default=30.
 Number of dropout runs at test time.
 `--d_enc`: default=0.1.
 Dropout value for the encoder.
-Set to 0.0 to disable.
 `--d_pool`: default=0.1.
 Dropout value for the layerwise pooling layer.
-Set to 0.0 to disable.
 `--d_ff1`: default=0.1.
 Dropout value for the 1st feed forward layer.
-Set to 0.0 to disable
 `--d_ff2`: default=0.1.
 Dropout value for the 2nd feed forward layer.
-Set to 0.0 to disable `--model`: Name of the pretrained model OR path to a model checkpoint.
+`--model`: Name of the pretrained model OR path to a model checkpoint.

 To know more about the rest of the parameters and their default values, take a look at the ```comet/cli.py``` file.